 The Schlage model that I replaced it with is a manual lock.
 The keypad controls engaging the chamber, but you move the cylinder by hand.
 This allows you to feel when the doors need a little jiggle to align.
 (Additionally, the Schlage is constructed of metal, so it is sturdier.)

 There’s a nine-volt battery that powers the keypad, which I expect to last longer than the one in the Emtek because it’s not running a motor that moves the cylinder.
-Other advantages of the Schlage, to my thinking anyway, is that it is less expensive, doesn’t suffer from Z-Wave or other home automation hassles, and thus doesn’t have a weird app that you have to deal with.
+Other advantages of the Schlage, to my thinking anyway, are that it is less expensive, doesn’t suffer from Z-Wave or other home automation hassles, and thus doesn’t have a weird app that you have to deal with.
 (I’m looking at you, Rachio sprinkler controller.)

 Sure, by going with a manual lock, I forgo being able to lock the door with my iPhone and any form of remote control or notifications.
 Furthermore, the Schlage lock only supports a finite number (19) of passcodes.
 The appearance of the lock is also a bit dated.
 But none of that bothers me when the trade-off is a sturdy piece of hardware that “just works.”